dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 * Factory methods like `int.parse()`, `Future.wait()`, etc. that readers are expected to be familiar with.

+If you think the initializer expression&mdash;whatever it is&mdash;is sufficiently clear, then you may omit the annotation.
+But if you think annotating helps make the code clearer, then add one.

 When in doubt, add a type annotation.
 Even when a type is obvious, you may still wish to explicitly annotate.
 If the inferred type relies on values or declarations from other libraries, you may want to type annotate *your* declaration so that a change to that other library doesn't silently change the type of your own API without you realizing.

-### CONSIDER type annotating private fields and top-level variables if the type isn't obvious.

-{% include linter-rule.html rule="prefer_typing_uninitialized_variables" %}

-Type annotations on your public declarations help *users* of your code.
-Types on private members help *maintainers*.
-The scope of a private declaration is smaller and those who need to know the type of that declaration are also more likely to be familiar with the surrounding code.
-That makes it reasonable to lean more heavily on inference and omit types for private declarations, which is why this guideline is softer than the previous one.

-If you think the initializer expression&mdash;whatever it is&mdash;is sufficiently clear, then you may omit the annotation.
-But if you think annotating helps make the code clearer, then add one.
+This rule applies to both public and private declarations.
+Just as type annotations on APIs help *users* of your code, types on private members help *maintainers*.

-### AVOID type annotating initialized local variables.
+### DON'T type annotate initialized local variables.

 {% include linter-rule.html rule="omit_local_variable_types" %}